|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 - Employee elective deferrals may not exceed the 402(g) limits

 - Total employer contributions, employee after-tax contributions and employee elective deferrals may not exceed the limits under 415(c).
-The total employer and employee contributions (including the 15-year catch-up discussed in Mistake #6) cannot exceed the lesser of $55,000 or 100% of includible compensation in 2018 ($54,000 in 2017, and $53,000 in 2015 and 2016).
+The total employer and employee contributions (including the 15-year catch-up discussed in Mistake #6) cannot exceed the lesser of $56,000 or 100% of includible compensation in 2019 ($55,000 in 2018).
 The dollar limitation is increased by cost-of-living adjustments in later years.

 - Special 15-year catch-up are included in this 415 limitation.